sushil-up/Next-Auth/README.md

 # Integrating NextAuth Providers in a Next.js Application
-This project demonstrates how to implement authentication in a Next.js application using NextAuth.
-It integrates multiple OAuth providers including Google, Twitter, and GitHub to enable secure and convenient user sign-ins.
+This guide illustrates how to implement authentication in a Next.js application using NextAuth.js.
+The integration covers multiple OAuth providers including Google, Twitter, and GitHub to offer secure and streamlined user sign-ins.

 ## About NextAuth js
 NextAuth.js is a powerful, open-source authentication library designed for seamless integration with Next.js and Serverless frameworks.
 It offers easy-to-implement authentication solutions for full-stack applications and aims to expand support for additional frameworks in the future.